ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 LeafBytes = internal_hash + HASH(internal_data) + HASH(cbor(Countersign_structure))
 ~~~

-## Receipt Contents Structure
+## Receipt Contents Structure {#ReceiptContents}

 The Receipt contents structure is a CBOR array.
-The fields of the array in order are:
+The items the array in order are:

-> It is a map, right?

 - `signature`: the signature over the Merkle tree root as bstr.